Encharted Cook

 Notable Dish: Coq au Vin

-Essential Culinary Herbs Chart
+Essential List of Culinary Herbs & Chart

 This chart lists the essential, most commonly used culinary herbs, their characteristics, what foods they are best paired with, what dishes they are best in, and cuisines that use these herbs often.